Featured Photo: Parliament, building, indoor and chair HD by Frederic Köberl, is licensed under CC0

 The Computer & Communications Industry Association, which includes members such as Google, Facebook and Amazon, is engaging with the US Trade Representative on the EU’s targeting of US firms through Articles 11 and 13, arguing the Directive will impact their competitiveness.
 (A copy of their comments is here if you’d like to read in full.)

-The Electronic Frontier Foundation discusses how close to five million Europeans have signed a petition against the Directive here, the largest of its kind in European history and the second-largest petition worldwide.
+The Electronic Frontier Foundation discusses how close to five million Europeans have signed a petition against the Directive here, the largest of its kind in European history.

 It remains important for content creators and consumers to monitor how the Directive will be rolled out over time, however the deciding factor will be once EU member states pass domestic legislation to implement the Directive, and judges start interpreting what “best efforts” by online platforms in preventing infringements really means for copyright cases in Europe.

-- Final wording of updates to the European Union Directive on Copyright in the Digital Single Market were agreed on 13 February 2019.
-This will now go to the European Parliament for a final vote before May.
+- Final updates to the European Union Directive on Copyright in the Digital Single Market were agreed on 13 February 2019.
+This version of the Directive goes to the European Parliament for a final vote in March.

 - Article 13 has been called a “meme ban” because it could involve content sharing platforms having to use filters to block copyrighted content from being uploaded.